genomic-medicine-sweden/.github/profile/README.md

 ### Code Owners
 All repositories should have a maintained [Code Owners file](https://docs.github.com/en/enterprise-server@3.10/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
 The Code Owners can be individuals, but a preferred way is to set up a develop team and have them all be maintainers and Code Owners of a given repo.
 An example of this is the [@jasen-devs team](https://github.com/orgs/genomic-medicine-sweden/teams/jasen-devs) and the [JASEN Code Owners](https://github.com/genomic-medicine-sweden/jasen/blob/master/.github/CODEOWNERS).

+### Versioning
+All tools developed in the GMS GitHub should be versioned and regular [releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) (with verbose release notes) should be created.
+This help users to deploy stable version of the tools.

+Versioning of releases is enocuraged to follow [Semantic Versioning](https://semver.org/).

+### Non-used repositories
+If there are repos which are no longer maintained, they should be archived.
+Reach out to one of the [owners of the GitHub organisation](https://github.com/orgs/genomic-medicine-sweden/people?query=role%3Aowner) if you have such a repo.

 </details>